MailTape/MailTape-v1/_posts/2017-08-27-Sibusile-Xaba.md

 ## Miryam Solomon — Magnolia
 _Sanjay_: **"**'Magnolia' is an ethereal polyrhythmic EP from vocalist [Miryam Solomon](https://miryamsolomonmusic.bandcamp.com/).
 With guests including Seb Rochford, Shabaka Hutchings and Tansay Omar, her interplay with jazz harmonies entwined with electronic experimentation combine the continuities between jazz and folk beautifully.**"**

 <p id="outroduction">That's all for today.
-Thanks for listening and much love and thanks to [Sibusile Xaba](http://sibusilexaba.com/newsite/) for being our obliging guest this morning, and to [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for this episode's brilliant illustration!</p>
+Thanks for listening and much love and thanks to [Sibusile Xaba](http://sibusilexaba.com/newsite/) for being our obliging guest this morning, and to [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for this episode's illustration!</p>